Bitpanda — Best for Wide Asset Selection & Low-Fee Investing

 How to Protect Your Crypto

-For added security, move your altcoins from exchange wallets to personal wallets like Ledger or MetaMask.
+For added security, move your altcoins from exchange wallets to a hardware wallet.
+Our Ledger vs Trezor comparison covers the two most popular options.
 Always enable two-factor authentication, avoid public Wi-Fi during trades, and never share your private keys.
 Stick to regulated platforms and monitor for phishing or fake login pages.

 What Is KYC and Why Is It Required?